M1K3-NL/esx_menu/README.md

 #### Menu Config:

 - MenuButton defines which button will be used to open menu.
-If you want the menu to be opened by command then set this variable as 'none'
+If you want the menu to be opened by command then set this variable as 'none' (Command to open is /pmenu)
 ```lua
 Config.MenuButton   = 'F3'
 ```